thi-nha/nhathi-tran-creative-app-exam/README.md

 ## **Methodology**
 ### **Idea and Motivation**
+My idea was to take the inputs from the seminars on the various creative possibilities of using Python and ultimately summarize them in a multimedia video.
+Art also means drawing inspiration from others and experimenting with what has been learned to create something new.
+I adapted and expanded upon the code snippets that we discussed piece by piece in the seminars, to create a music file using AI and compile images into a video.
-The project was inspired by the intersection of art and programming.
-The goal was to create visually appealing, algorithmically generated images of a flower and compile them into a multimedia presentation.
+The goal was to create images of a flower and compile them into a multimedia video that includes an audio file generated through Python using AI.

 ### **Development Process**
 **1. Research:**